leroythelegend/rough_idea_project_cars/README.md

  15 };
 ```

-The fun part this is where all the action happens, note that the Record_Post_Lap creates a thread to run this so you have a whole lap to get it done.
+The fun part this is where all the action happens, note that the Record_Post_Lap creates a thread to run this so you have time to get it done.

 Take the time to have a look at Process_lap where I create the json file.

 ##### Summary

-This is it this where all the awesome work is done
+This is it this is where all the awesome work is done

 ### Live